deepdeepdot/biomaterials-club/README.md

 - Test image optimizers, in particular from the Rust ecosystem.
 - Video management and optimization and interactivity
-- Migrate eslint to a Rust-based linter (roma!)
+- Migrate eslint to a Rust-based linter (rome?!) eslint pollution: hundreds of packages downloaded and executed